Goodbye and Good Luck (song)

 "Goodbye and Good Luck" is the second single by Japanese rock band the Brilliant Green.
-It was released by Sony Music Records on December 1, 1997, and re-released by Defstar Records on October 1, 2000.
+It was released by Sony Music Records on December 1, 1997, and reissued by Defstar Records on October 1, 2000.
 This single was never released on a studio album.
 It peaked at #71 on the Oricon Singles Chart.

-In 2008, the song was included on the band's compilation album Complete Single Collection '97–'08 and on the B-side of their single "Ash Like Snow".
+In 2008, the song was included on the B-side of the band's single "Ash Like Snow" and on their compilation album Complete Single Collection '97–'08.